bdrainer/AP_Deploy/InstallationGuide.md

 1. Create an account in GitLab for the IAT system to use.
 1. Create an impersonation token for the user.
 1. Create a GitLab group.
 This represents the item bank the IAT system will use.
+1. Give the user access to the group.
 1. Open [gradle.properties](gradle.properties)
 1. Set `gitlab_host` to the GitLab host instance
 1. Set `gitlab_group` to the name of the group